lukasaron/data-discogs/README.md

 - `block-skip` the amount of blocks from the beginning that will  be skipped, default: `0`
 - `block-limit` limit the amount of blocks to be processed.
 Default: `2147483647`

+## Example
+ - Have a look into the `start.sh` script for inspiration how to run a discogs-parser

 # TODO
+- Bugs removal
 - Comments
 - Tests